 Cover for travel arrangements

 Airlines tend to be fairly reliable when it comes to jetting you off to your holiday destination on time, however delays in service and cancellations can sometimes be unavoidable.
 The majority of insurance providers will offer cover for cancellations or delays, but make sure you check the details before you take out a policy.
-Columbus Direct provides cover for missed departure, compensation if your holiday is expectedly cancelled or cut short and compensation for scheduled airline failure.
-Columbus Direct also offers its customers free airport lounge access if their flight is delayed for more than one hour.
-2
+Columbus Direct provides cover for missed departure, compensation if your holiday is unexpectedly cancelled or cut short and free airport lounge access if your flight is delayed for one hour or more.2

 What are the risks of travelling to the USA?